npapano42/Elasticsearch-KNN/README.md

 Sample code is [here](elasticsearch_ml.py)

-With some background information on data basic cleaning [here](cleaning.py)
+Some background information on data basic cleaning is [here](cleaning.py)